ace-lectures/re18-agile/tutorial/steps/step4.md

     - :warning: One can be more clever with respect to pattern description.
 This is just an overview.
   - The class `RunCucumberTest` (in `src/test/java/bdd`) is used to link the Cucumber engine to classical JUnit tests.

 The acceptance scenarios are already executed when running an `mvn clean package`.
-If your IDE is compatible with Cucumber (check if a plugin exists), you can even obtain syntax highlight, code completion and result interpretation.
+If your IDE is compatible with Cucumber (check if a plugin exists, e.g., [this one for eclipse](http://cucumber.github.com/cucumber-eclipse/update-site)), you can even obtain syntax highlight, code completion and result interpretation.

 <div align="center">